-Women should not handle crushed or broken tablets of PROPECIA® when they are or may potentially be pregnant because of the possibility of absorption of finasteride and the subsequent potential risk to a male fetus (see Pregnant Women and Nursing Mothers).
-PROPECIA® tablets are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets have not been broken or crushed.
+Women should not handle crushed or broken tablets of PROPECIA when they are or may potentially be pregnant because of the possibility of absorption of finasteride and the subsequent potential risk to a male fetus.
+PROPECIA tablets are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets have not been broken or crushed.